bucsspring2024/final-project-park/README.md

 ### Features

-1. Menu screen
+1. Menu and pause screen
-2. Test measures wpm
+2. Test measures wpm (unsuccesful)
-3. Test measures accuracy
+3. Test measures accuracy (unsucesful)
-4. Abililty to turn of punctuation and casing for the test
+4. Abililty to turn of punctuation and casing for the test (unsucessful)
-5. Ability to make the test shorter or longer
+5. Ability to make the test shorter or longer (unsucessful)
-6. Scores recorded, saved, and graphed to show typing speed progress over time.
+6. Scores recorded, saved, and graphed to show typing speed progress over time. (unsuccesful)
-7. graphic or animation showing how far along you are in the paragraph
+7. colors display how far you are along in the sentence
+8. typed sentence appears below the given sentence
+9. the sentences are taken from a text

 ### Classes